qdercon/pstpipeline/README.md

 * Python v3.9.5 plus all dependencies, including rpy2 for running R code in Jupyter notebooks
 * JupyterLab
 * CmdStan v2.28.1
-* All notebooks and required raw data
+* Jupyter notebooks and required raw data

 To mount the image, run the following in a command prompt: